-Continue your prefect day by taking a taxi to the Royal Grand Palace, also known in Thai as Wat Phra Kaew, a place you should not miss.
-Inside, you will visit the Royal Chapel and the most sacred Buddha image in Thailand made from green jade, known as the Emerald Buddha.
-Just across the street is Wat Pho, where the biggest reclining Buddha image in Bangkok is located.
-Then for a change, travel back to InterContinental to avoid the traffic in the late afternoon, you can take the shuttle boat to Saphan Taksin BTS station and continue with the other line of sky train to Chit Lom station, which is right in front of the hotel.
-Complete you afternoon with a relaxing authentic massage at Spa InterContinental.
+Continue your perfect day by taking a taxi to the Royal Grand Palace, also known in Thai as Wat Phra Kaew.
+It's a place you should not miss.
+Inside, visit the Royal Chapel and see the most sacred Buddha image in all of Thailand, the pectacular Emerald Buddha.
+Just across the street is Wat Pho, site of Bangkok's famed Reclining Buddha.
+Then, for your travel back to InterContinental Bangkok, avoid late-afternoon traffic by taking a shuttle boat from Tha Tien Pier to Saphan Taksin BTS station and then catching the BTS skytrain to Chit Lom station, which is directly in front of the hotel.
+By then, you'll be keen to refresh with an expert massage at Spa InterContinental.

-Thailand is a Buddhist country and images of Buddha are considered sacred.
-Sacrilegious acts, such as climbing on a statue or touching an inappropriate area are punishable by imprisonment, even if committed by foreign visitors.
+Thailand is a Buddhist country and Buddha images are regarded as sacred.
+Sacrilegious acts such as climbing on a statue or touching an inappropriate area are punishable by imprisonment, even if committed by a foreign visitor.

 ¿SABÍA QUÉ? ?

-Classical Thai paintings found mostly inside Buddhist temples and palaces depicting themes relating to Buddhism, such as the Buddha's life story.
+Classical Thai paintings found mostly inside Buddhist temples and palaces depict themes relating to Buddhism, such as the Buddha's life story.

 QUÉ METER EN LA MALETA

-When visiting nightclubs or bars, please take along your ID card or passport for verification.
+When visiting nightclubs or bars, please take along your ID card or passport copy verification.

 To arrive at InterContinental Bangkok, it takes approximately 40 minutes from Suvarnabhumi Airport.
 BMW 7 series hotel limousines are available upon your request.
 For a reservation, please call + 66 2656 0056 at least two hours prior to your arrival time.